-A maximum number of 850,000 Common shares may be issued by the Company to satisfy the exercise of Replacement LTIP awards.
-This represents approximately 0.8% of the number of Common shares outstanding as of the date of this Circular.
+As of March 31, 2013, a maximum number of 711,700 Common shares may be issued by the Company to satisfy the exercise of Replacement LTIP awards.
+This represents approximately 0.7% of the number of Common shares outstanding as of the date of this Circular.